 Financial Aid Estimates

-From mid-November until mid-May, accepted students who submitted a complete FAFSA can view estimates for the most common types of government aid (Federal Pell Grant, Pennsylvania PHEAA Grant, and Federal Direct Subsidized/Unsubsidized Loan) from SIS.
-Learn how to view estimates.
+Starting in mid-to-late November, students accepted for Fall 2020 Semester who submitted a complete FAFSA can view estimates for the most common types of government aid (Federal Pell Grant, PA State (PHEAA) Grant, and Federal Direct Subsidized/Unsubsidized Loan) from their applicant dashboard.
+Once incoming students confirm their intent to enroll, they will view estimates from their Student Information System (SIS).
+Learn how to view estimates from SIS.

 - Read all instructions carefully before completing applications.
 Use the 'Help and Hints' guidance on the FAFSA.